 - Demonstrate effective communication of accounting information.

-(14 courses; 63 quarter units) To receive a Master of Accountancy, students must complete at least 63 quarter units of graduate work.
+To receive a Master of Accountancy, students must complete at least 63 quarter units of graduate work.
 A total of 13.5 quarter units of graduate credit may be granted for equivalent graduate work completed at another institution, as it applies to this degree and provided the units were not used in earning another advanced degree.
-Students should refer to the section in graduate admission requirements for specific information regarding application and evaluation.
+Students should refer to the section on graduate admission requirements for specific information regarding application and evaluation.